jedgar8585/ISOMaker/user/user_guide.md

   - Verify that the selected files exist and are accessible.
   - Reselect the files using the "Browse" button.
 - **Error: "Created ISO file is empty..."**:
-  - Check the `guiPS.log` file for details on file copying or ISO creation errors.
+  - Check the `H:\Personal\Code\Logs\guiPS.log` file for details on file copying or ISO creation errors.
   - Ensure the selected files are not locked by another process.
   - Try selecting different files or a different destination path.
 - **Error: "Cannot create file..."**: